 Japan Writers Conference 2020: JWC 2020 will be held at Tokai University, Shonan Campus in Hiratsuka, Kanagawa, on Sat., Oct.
 10, and Sun., Oct.
 11. Our hosts will be award-winning novelist Charles Kowalski and travel writer Joan Bailey.
 Hiratsuka is on Sagami Bay, not far from Odawara.
 As in the past, the Conference will be free and open to all who wish to attend.
 Those of you planning to submit presentation proposals for the 2020 Conference, please do so by June 1 through this page.
 Inquiries: firstname.lastname@example.org

 Free visa consultation for foreign residents: We hold a free monthly consultation with an immigration lawyer on visa procedures.
-Consultations are offered twice a month on the second and fourth Wednesdays (May 27).
+Consultations are offered twice a month on the second and fourth Wednesdays (June 24).
 Available languages: Japanese, English, Chinese, and Korean.
 Consultations are confidential.
 40 minutes per person.
 Admission: Free, but appointment necessary.
-Consultations will only be through email or by phone for the time being due to COVID-19.
 Venue: Osaka International House.
 Contact: Information Center, Osaka International House Foundation.
 Phone: 06-6772-1127

-Free labor consultation for foreigners: You can consult a labor and social security attorney about work issues at International House, Osaka.
-Consultations are confidential and 40 minutes per person.
+Free labor consultation for foreigners: You can consult a labor and social security attorney about work issues.
+Consultations are confidential and 40 minutes per person, in July on Tue., July 14 (1-3:40 p.m.) and 28 (5-7:40 p.m.).
 Please make an appointment by phone.
-When: Tue., June 2, 1-1:40 p.m.; Tue., June 16, 5-7:40 p.m.
-International House Osaka, Information Center: 06-6772-1127
+Contact: Information Center, International House Osaka.
+Phone: 06-6773-6533

 OTHER EVENTS AND RESOURCES